Community-Based Programs

 The Dene Teacher Education Program (DTEP) is a four-year Bachelor of Education – Indigenous Education program.

-The vision of DTEP became a reality with partnerships between FNUniv,
+The vision of DTEP became a reality with partnerships between FNUniv, and:

 • Clearwater River Dene Nation